MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

   - [Set App Permissions (canvas app)](#apps)
   - [Set Flow Permissions (canvas app)](#apps)

-## Entities
+## Tables

-The [sync flows](#flows) of the CoE Starter Kit sync your tenant resources to the following Dataverse entities.
-All entities provide information about created by/on and modified by/on, in addition to resource-specific information.
+The [sync flows](#flows) of the CoE Starter Kit sync your tenant resources to the following Dataverse tables.
+All tables provide information about created by/on and modified by/on, in addition to resource-specific information.

 - **Environment** represents the Environment object, which contains apps, flows, and connectors.
 The following information is available for each environment:
   - Environment ID